LucidtechAI/cradl-docs/get-started/create-a-dataset.md

 ### **Create dataset**

 After defining our model, we'd like to get it trained and ready for work.
 To train a model, we need to provide it with a sufficiently many example [documents](../concepts/documents.md).
-Documents can be bundled together in [datasets](../concepts/datasets.md), so before we start uploading documents, let's create a dataset to hold all of them together.
+Documents can be bundled together in [datasets](../concepts/datasets.md), so before we start uploading documents, let's create a dataset.

 {% tabs %}
 {% tab title="CLI" %}